solisaegis/SolisAegis/aurora-solstice/readme.md

 - do **not form a system, framework, doctrine, or lineage**
 - carry **no authority, obligation, or expectation**

-They exist as voluntary expressions and reflections.
+They exist as voluntary expressions and artifacts.

 ---